hharte/rpi-cm4-1u-rack/README.md

 ## Required

+* Four M2.5 screws.
-Four Female-Male M2.5 hex standoffs, 5 mm in length, with threads protruding 3 mm.
+* Four Female-Male M2.5 hex standoffs, 5 mm in length, with threads protruding 3 mm.

-M2.5 tap (alternatively, you can drill the four holes for the M2.5 standoffs slightly for an interference fit with the standoffs.
+* M2.5 tap (alternatively, you can drill the four holes for the M2.5 standoffs slightly for an interference fit with the standoffs.)

 Standard motherboard screws are used to attach the I/O plate to the iStarUSA chassis.